What is a Calling Station?

 Villain bets $3.49.
 Hero raises to $17.63.
 Villain calls and mucks A♠ Q♦.

-On the river, a conservative player might just call Villain’s bet fearing that a raise will only get called by better.
-However, Fee suspects more value to be had considering Villain’s range:
+On the river, a conservative player might just call Villain’s bet fearing that a raise will only get called by better hands.
+However, Fee suspected there was more value to be had considering Villain’s range:

-- Villain will rarely have 6-x or 5-x since he called a 3-bet pre-flop
+- Villain will rarely have a full house with a 6 or a 5 since he called a 3-bet preflop.

-- With hands as strong as QQ–AA, Villain would likely have been shoved all-in either pre-flop or on the flop
+- With hands as strong as QQ–AA, Villain would likely have been shoved all-in preflop or on the flop.

 Combine these range considerations with a player pool that’s practically allergic to folding, and you’ve got a recipe for a razor-thin value raise that will be called by worse often.